ENvironmentSet/ts-transfromer-typerep/README.md

 npm i -D ts-transformer-typerep
 ```

-[See here](https://github.com/madou/typescript-transformer-handbook#consuming-transformers) to learn how to apply custom transformer.
+[See here](https://github.com/madou/typescript-transformer-handbook#consuming-transformers) to learn how to apply custom transformers.

 ## Reference